-The GVPConv structural module is a key component of our MMDesign framework.
+\textbf{Geometric Structural Module Initialization}.
+The GVPConv structural module is a key component.
 GVP has been widely used in protein design\cite{jing2020learning,hsu2022learning} due to its lightweight and efficient linear transformation, as well as its ability to learn rotation-equivariant transformations of vector features and rotation-invariant transformations of scalar features.
 In our framework, we use a variant GVP as in ESM-IF \cite{hsu2022learning}, which transforms the vector features into local reference frames defined for each amino acid to derive rotation-invariant features.

-To ensure that the predicted sequence is independent of the reference frame of the structural coordinates, we enforce invariance under any rotation and translation $T$ of the input coordinates $X$, i.e., $p(Y|X)=p(Y|T X)$, where $Y$ is the predicted sequence.
 The full graph convolution following GVP utilizes message passing to update the node embeddings in each propagation step, taking into account messages from the neighbor nodes and edges \cite{hsu2022learning,jing2020learning}.
 To obtain a better representation of the protein structures, we initialize the GVPConv parameters as \cite{zheng2023lightweight}, where the GVPConv module is pretrained with guidance from a large-scale protein language model through contrastive alignment constraints.